elgw/sfft3/README.md

    1. For a few Z lines at a time: transpose to the buffer, calculate the FFT, transpose back and store in the original location.

+where _a few_ means what fits into L2 memory.
+The transposition routine use an intermediate buffer that fits into L1 memory.
+The L1 and L2 sizes are compile time constants.

 ## Results

 The tables below shows average execution times in seconds for pairs